jiptool/jip/README.md

     jip resolve pom.xml

+### Resolve dependencies for an artifact ###
+With jip, you can resolve and download all dependencies of an artifact, without grab the artifact itself (whenever the artifact is downloadable, for example, just a plain pom).
+This is especially useful when you are about to setup an environment for an artifact.
+Also, java dependencies for a jython package is defined in this way.

+    jip install-dependencies info.sunng.gefr:gefr:0.2-SNAPSHOT

 ### Update snapshot artifact ###

 You can use update command to find and download a new deployed snapshot: